playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/angular.md

 }
 ```

-### A Note on Components

-Now that you've dived a bit deeper into templates, it might be a fun time to point out that components are just a type of Directives.
-[To quote the Angular documentation](https://angular.io/guide/architecture-components#directives):

-> A component is technically a directive.
-However, components are so distinctive and central to Angular applications that Angular defines the `@Component()` decorator, which extends the `@Directive()`decorator with template-oriented features.

 # Structural Directives - What Sorcery is this?

 If you've used Angular in any scale of application, you've ran into Angular helpers that look a lot like directives and start with a `*` such as `*ngIf` and `*ngFor`.
 These helpers are known as **structural directives**  and are built upon all of the things we've learned to this point.